spacetelescope/jdaviz/docs/imviz/plugins.rst

 and East (E) for ICRS sky coordinates.
 It also shows the currently displayed data label, the X and Y directions, and the zoom box.

-Note that when the axes canvas is rotated (by :ref:`rotate-canvas`), the zoom box corresponds to the set zoom limits, not the extent of the viewer.
-Instead, the compass image itself is shown rotated/flipped to the same orientation.

 When you have multiple viewers created in Imviz, use the Viewer dropdown menu to change the active viewer that it tracks.